“Don’t Dis my Ability”

 - By definition someone with LDs has average to above average intelligence

-- Because LDs usually exhibit in the school system, those with LDs can be identified early in life, and early intervention improves confidence.
+- Because LDs usually exhibit in the school system, those with LDs can be identified early in life, and early intervention improves confidence and outcomes

-- When they don’t receive appropriate support, individuals with LDs have higher than the average rates of school dropout, unemployment and poverty.
+- When they don’t receive appropriate support, individuals with LDs have higher than average rates of school dropout, unemployment and poverty

 Dyslexia: Difficulties with oral and/or written language, i.e., listening, speaking, reading, and writing.